SK-EID/public-monitoring/README.md

 | [_ocsp_proxy_](https://status.sk.ee/v1/ocsp_proxy.json) | Proxy OCSP Statistics |
 | [_ocsp_proxy_detail_](https://status.sk.ee/v1/ocsp_proxy_detail.json) | Proxy OCSP Statistics by CA|

 >NOTE: tele2lt is only showing Teledema customers and has insuficient data to be properly monitored.
+Hence, the output will only display hardstates of either "OK" or "UNKNOWN".

 ## 1.1.
 Structure